 Work to revitalize and increase the effectiveness and breadth of the initiatives through the residential program needs to be a high priority.
-There are opportunities within the residential marketplace that need to be addressed, program developed and offered to customers.
-The Version 5 schedules changes under the Master Agreement implemented in Q1/Q2 2014 have increased the number of LDC-coded coupons available and made new installations of central heating and cooling systems eligible for the Heating and Cooling Incentive.
+There are opportunities within the residential marketplace that need to be addressed.

 3.2.1.1 Appliance Retirement Initiative (Exhibit D)